-Motivated by this heterogeneity in changes in insurer market power, we conduct a regression analysis of the hospital price index on an indicator, $\Delta Concentration$, which equals one if an MSA experiences an increase in HHI of more than 100 between the sample's initial year (2017) and the current year.
-We split the hospital facility sample15 into two groups: high-NS and low-NS.
+Motivated by this heterogeneity in changes in insurer market power, we conduct a regression analysis of the hospital price index on an indicator, $\Delta Concentration$, which equals one if an MSA experiences an increase in HHI of over 100 between the current and prior year.
+We split the hospital facility sample16 into two groups: high-NS and low-NS.
 Hospitals are categorized as high-NS if their managers' NS in the earliest year of the sample period is above the median, and low-NS otherwise.
 Separate regressions are run for these subsamples to examine how pricing patterns differ across hospitals with varying levels of managerial negotiation skill when faced with a dramatic increase in insurer market concentration.

 Table 7 presents the regression results.
 Notable differences exist between the two subsamples.
 In Columns (1) and (2), hospitals with high-NS managers experience no material change in negotiated prices.
 In contrast, hospitals with low-NS managers experience a significantly larger decline, with negotiated prices dropping by an average of 15%, significant at the 1% level.
-The negative coefficient on $\Delta Concentration$ aligns with the notion that more concentrated insurance markets weaken hospitals' bargaining positions if there manager is not a more able negotiator.
+The negative coefficient on Δ Concentration aligns with the notion that more concentrated insurance markets weaken hospitals' bargaining positions if there manager is not a more able negotiator.
 These findings provide further validation, helping to address concerns about endogeneity by demonstrating how the impact of insurance market concentration varies with managerial negotiation skill.
-In Table OA3.16 of the Online Appendix, we demonstrate that our results are robust to alternative thresholds (e.g., changes in HHI is greater than 200 or 300) for defining $\Delta Concentration$, as well as to restricting the sample to MSAs with initial HHIs below 2500.